-Polyglutamic acid (PGA) is a biopolymer consisting of repeating units of Glutamic acid.
-PGA can be found and used in a wide variety of industries due to its biodegradable, non-toxic properties, including in the food, medical, and wastewater industries.
-Using SIELC’s newly introduced BIST™ method, PGA can be retained easily on a negatively-charged, cation-exchange BIST™ A column.
-There are two keys to this retention method: 1) a multi-charged, positive buffer, such as N,N’-Dimethylpiperazine (DMP), which acts as a bridge, linking the negatively-charged anion analytes to the negatively-charged column surface and 2) a mobile phase consisting mostly of organic solvent (such as MeCN) to minimize the formation of a solvation layer around the charged analytes.
-Other positively-charged buffers that can generate BIST™ include TMDAP, Calcium acetate, and Magnesium acetate.
-Using this new and unique analysis method, PGA can be retained with high selectivity and great peak shape.
-This method can be detected and is compatible with ELSD, CAD, and Mass Spectrometry (LC-MS).
+Using SIELC’s newly introduced BIST™ method, this oligonucleotide can be retained on a negatively-charged, cation-exchange BIST™ A column.
+There are two keys to this retention method: 1) a multi-charged, positive buffer, such as TMEDA formate, which acts as a bridge, linking the negatively charged dye to the negatively-charged column surface and 2) a mobile phase consisting mostly of organic solvent (such as MeCN) to minimize the formation of a solvation layer around the charged analytes.
+Using this new and unique analysis method, oligonucleotide can be separated, retained, and detected at 260 nm.

 |Flow Rate||1.0 ml/min|

 |Detection||UV 260 nm|